Faster Algorithms for Longest Common Substring: Sublinear-Time LCS

-As also done in~\cite{DBLP:conf/cpm/Charalampopoulos18}, we set: \begin{itemize} \item $\P:= \{((S[1 \dd i))^R, S[i \dd |S|]) : i \in D\}$, $\Q:= \{((T[1 \dd i))^R, T[i \dd |T|]) : i \in D\}$, and \item $\F := \{U : (U,V) \in \P \cup \Q \text{ or } (V,U) \in \P \cup \Q \}$. \end{itemize}
+As also done in~\cite{DBLP:conf/cpm/Charalampopoulos18}, we set: \begin{itemize} \item $\P:= \{((S[1 \dd i))^R, S[i \dd |S|]) : i \in D\}$, $\Q:= \{((T[1 \dd i))^R, T[i \dd |T|]) : i \in D\}$, and \item $\F := \{U : (U,V) \in \P \cup \Q \text{ or } (V,U) \in \P \cup \Q \text{ for some string }V\}$. \end{itemize}

-It is then readily verified that, after building the compacted trie $\TT(\F)$, evaluating~\cref{eq:max} reduces to solving the \problem for $\P$, $\Q$ and $\F_1=\F_2=\F$ with $N=\cO(|D|)=\cO(n/\sqrt{d})$.
-In order to build $\TT(\F)$, due to~\cref{lem:ctrie}, it suffices to sort the elements of $\F$ lexicographically and answer $\LCE$ queries between consecutive elements in the resulting sorted list.
-To this end, we first preprocess $S \#_1 S^R \#_2 T \#_3 T^R$, where $\#_i \not\in \Sigma$ for all $i$ are distinct letters, in $\cO(n/\log_\sigma n)$ time as in~\cref{thm:lce}, in order to allow for $\cO(1)$-time $\LCE$ queries.
-Then, we employ merge sort in order to sort the elements of~$\F$, performing each comparison using an $\LCE$ query.
+It is then readily verified that, after building the compacted trie $\TT(\F)$, evaluating~\cref{eq:max} reduces to solving the \problemtwo for $\P$, $\Q$, and $\F$ with $N=\cO(|D \cap [1\dd n]|)=\cO(n/\sqrt{d})$.
+In order to build $\TT(\F)$, due to~\cref{lem:ctrie}, it suffices to sort the elements of~$\F$ lexicographically and answer $\LCE$ queries between consecutive elements in the resulting sorted list.
+To this end, we first preprocess $S \#_1 S^R \#_2 T \#_3 T^R$, where $\#_i \not\in \Sigma$ for $i \in \{1,2,3\}$ are distinct letters, in $\cO(n/\log_\sigma n)$ time as in~\cref{thm:lce}, in order to allow for $\cO(1)$-time $\LCE$ queries.
+Next, we employ merge sort in order to sort the elements of~$\F$, performing each comparison using an $\LCE$ query.
 This step requires $\cO(|\F| \log |\F|)$ time.
 Then, answering $\LCE$ queries for consecutive elements requires $\cO(|\F|)$ time in total.
-We finally employ~\cref{lem:problem}.
+We finally employ~\cref{lem:problem} to solve the instance of \problemtwo.
 We have that each of $\P$, $\Q$, and $\F$ is of size at most $N=\cO(n/\sqrt{d})$.
 The overall time complexity is

 which is $\cO(n/\log_\sigma n)$ if $d=\Omega(\frac{\log^4 n}{\log^2 \sigma})$. \end{proof}